eshwen/phd-thesis/chapters/theory/figures/README.md

 ## Higgs potential

 This is run with the script [higgs_potential.py](./higgs_potential.py).
 There are no arguments to give, so any changes must be implemented within the script.
+It outputs images of the potential and a sphere representing the Higgs boson.
+I then went into PowerPoint and overlaid the bosons on the potential, with an arrow connecting them and exported as pdf.

 ## Semi-visible jets